 Visualizing database structures is crucial for understanding relationships between tables.
 SSMS includes a Database Diagram tool that allows you to create, view, and modify database schemas graphically.
 This feature is especially useful for designing and troubleshooting complex databases.

 Data security is a top priority for any organization, and SSMS makes it easy to back up and restore databases.
 With just a few clicks, you can create full, differential, or transaction log backups.
-The Restore Wizard simplifies the process of recovering data, ensuring minimal downtime in case of an issue.
+The Restore Database wizard ensures that you can quickly recover data in case of accidental loss or corruption.

 For teams working on collaborative database projects, SSMS supports integration with version control systems like Git.
-This feature ensures that changes to database scripts are tracked and managed effectively, reducing the risk of conflicts or data loss.
+This ensures that changes to database scripts are tracked, and team members can work together seamlessly without overwriting each other’s work.